pawelad/monz/README.md

 If you have only one then it will become the default one, but if you have more then you have to pass its ID explicitly to other subcommands.

-You can view your current balance, which is also the default subcommand:
+You can also view your current balance:
 ```
 $ monz balance
-Balance:     £17.29
-Spent today: £0.00

-$ monz
 Balance:     £17.29
 Spent today: £0.00
 ```